msv-lab/f1x/doc/Manual.md

 #### -a [ --all ] ####

 Enables exploration of whole search space.
-By default, one patch per location is generated.

 #### -v [ --verbose ] ####